Current Volunteer Needs

 - Home School Tutors

 - Media Support

 We are currently accepting applications for new team members.
-The next training class begins mid-March 2014.
+Applications are due August 15, 2014.
 Learn more about joining the Domestic Violence Victim Response Teams (DVVRT) and/or Sexual Assault Support Services (SASS) advocates.